leesaxby/nextjs-lingui-example/README.md

 ## Development Workflow

-To learn more about Next.js, take a look at the following resources:

 - Add translatable strings by wrapping them in the `<Trans>` marco
-- When strings are ready for translation, run `yarn extract` to pull strings into `locals/{local}/messages.po` files
+- When strings are ready for translation, run `yarn extract` to pull strings into `locales/{locale}/messages.po` files
 - Manually translate strings in the `.po` files
 - Run `yarn compile` to create runtime (minified) `.js` translation files.
   - These files are considered build artefacts and should not be checked in to version control.
-  - The remote build process with need to run `yarn compile` to generate the runtime translation files (`.js`)
+  - The remote build process will need to run `yarn compile` to generate the runtime translation files (`.js`)

 ## How

-The app is wrapped with the`<I18nProvider>`provider.
+The app is wrapped with the `<I18nProvider>` provider.

 The runtime translation files are imported into the pages via `getStaticProps` or `getServerSideProps`.

 ### getStaticProps

 **A version of the page will be generated for each locale**.
 This is important to consider because it can increase build times depending on how many locales are configured inside getStaticProps.\

 To decrease the build time of dynamic pages with `getStaticProps`, use a fallback mode.
-This allows you to return only the most popular paths and locales from getStaticPaths for prerendering during the build.\
+This allows you to return only the most popular paths and locales from getStaticPaths for prerendering during the build.
 Then, Next.js will build the remaining pages at runtime as they are requested.

 Further reading https://nextjs.org/docs/pages/building-your-application/routing/internationalization#how-does-this-work-with-static-generation